-This is an integral part of job satisfaction, staff retention and employee engagement.
+This is an integral part of job satisfaction, staff retention, and employee engagement.
 Developing a personal development plan for every member of their team will make them feel like you’re actively invested in their success – which will make them feel more invested in your business.
 But personal development plans can also help you to identify any training requirements.

 You need to routinely discuss personal development with your employees.
-You need to set goals, and review them.
+You need to set goals and review them.
 Ask employees how they feel things are going.
 If they struggled to meet a goal, or if they didn’t quite hit their targets, perhaps some training will help?

 5. Conduct Organisational, Task, and Work Analysis

-This should be followed by a task analysis.
+This should be followed by task analysis.
 Which tasks need to be completed in order to meet these business goals?

 Finally, there should be a work analysis.
 What does everyone do all day?
 Is any time being spent on tasks that perhaps aren’t so pressing?
-Could you divert any resources to ensure that you’re working towards achieving your organisational goals?
+Could you divert any resources to ensure that you’re working towards achieving your organizational goals?